 Health and Nutrition

 We understand that having to take time off work to care for sick children causes stress for parents.
-We try to keep infectious illnesses to a minimum in the centre by asking children or staff who are ill with an infectious disease, listed in this document – Exclusion Periods for infectious illnesses – not to attend the centre for the stated period.
+Our health care policies have been developed to keep infectious illnesses to a minimum in the centre .
+All children or staff who are ill with an infectious disease, listed in this document – Exclusion Periods for infectious illnesses – must not to attend the centre for the stated period.
 Consult the Director for more information about your particular circumstances.
 We have specific guidelines for not accepting, or asking parents to pick up sick children.
 Check our relevant policies.

 Parents should be aware of the immunisation requirements of the government to access Child Care Benefit.
 If you miss scheduled immunsations, your benefits may be cancelled.
 Please notify the Centre when your child has new vaccinations so we can update our records.